iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 sidebar_label: Querying Weave
 ---

-In this section querying weave for data will be explained.
+In this section querying Weave for data will be explained.
 Before diving into the details, Weave internals such as __buckets__ and __paths__ must be explained.

 ## Buckets